Entware/entware-packages/.github/PULL_REQUEST_TEMPLATE.md

 This is a mirror of [openwrt/package](https://github.com/openwrt/packages) feed, so making PR there is the best way to contribute.
-New package will arrive to Entware-ng in the next month.
+New package will arrive to Entware in the next month.

 Please double check that your PR is for appropriate feed:
 - [rtndev](https://github.com/Entware/rtndev) for packages which was never existed in OpenWrt before.